-Horace O’Bryant School, opened in 1964, was named after Superintendent of Monroe County Schools from 1949 until 1965.
-By 1968 the student enrollment had grown to 1,300 boys and girls.
-Glynn Archer High was created and located on Fort Street where Douglas School had been.
-Two years later Glynn Archer J. High moved to the White Street school building.
+Horace O’Bryant Middle School, opened in 1964, and was named after the Superintendent of Monroe County Schools from 1949 until 1965.
+By 1968, the student enrollment had grown to 1,300 boys and girls.
+Glynn Archer High was created and located on Fort Street where Douglas School was.
+Two years later, Glynn Archer J. High moved to the White Street school building.

 We are proud of our school and are committed to excellence.